Lame-duck session: Timing of sessions

-Since 1970, when Congress has recessed before a lame duck session, the beginning of the recess has most often occurred in early to mid-October.
+Since 1970, when Congress has recessed before a lame-duck session, the beginning of the recess has most often occurred in early to mid-October.
 The latest that Congress has ever continued to meet before recessing for an election was in 2000 (106th Congress), when the Senate left on November 2 and the House on November 3.
-Prior to 1970, by contrast, each of the four election recesses preceding a lame duck session began in September or August.
+Prior to 1970, by contrast, each of the four election recesses preceding a lame-duck session began in September or August.
 The earliest start of an election recess was August 7, 1948 (80th Congress).
-In this case, Congress had recessed its regular session on June 20, scheduling itself to reconvene on December 31, but President Truman had called Congress back into extraordinary session on July 26.
+In this case, Congress had recessed its regular session on June 20, scheduling itself to reconvene on December 31, but President Truman had called Congress back into an extraordinary session on July 26.

 Most commonly, lame-duck sessions have convened in the latter half of November.
 The latest date of reconvening after an election was that of the 80th Congress on December 31, 1948.
-Except for years when Congress took no election recess, the earliest reconvening of both houses occurred in 1980, when the 97th Congress returned on November 12, but in 1954 (83rd Congress), the Senate alone returned on November 8.
+Except for years when Congress took no election recess, the earliest reconvening of both houses occurred in 1980 when the 97th Congress returned on November 12, but in 1954 (83rd Congress), the Senate alone returned on November 8.
 Congress also reconvened on relatively early dates in 2000 (106th Congress), when the House returned on November 13 and the Senate on November 14, and in 1944 (78th Congress), when both houses returned on November 14.

-Lame duck sessions have most often adjourned sine die in about mid-December, or at least before Christmas.
+Lame-duck sessions have most often adjourned sine die in about mid-December, or at least before Christmas.
 The 76th Congress, however, did not close until January 3, 1941, when the 77th Congress was to convene.
-This termination represents the latest sine die adjournment among the 15 lame duck sessions.
+This termination represents the latest sine die adjournment among the 15 lame-duck sessions.
 Other late terminations occurred in the 81st and 91st Congresses, both of which adjourned sine die on January 2 (1951 and 1971, respectively).
-The earliest end of a lame duck session occurred in 2002 (107th Congress), when the House adjourned sine die on November 22, the Senate having done so two days earlier.
+The earliest end of a lame-duck session occurred in 2002 (107th Congress), when the House adjourned sine die on November 22, the Senate having done so two days earlier.